 Give me your hand

-"Often the teachers say that something is wrong, but they are unable to concretely make people understand what is wrong", has explained.
+“Teachers often say that something is not right, but they are unable to concretely explain what is wrong”, has explained.

-"Now we have an instrument that can help objectively measure the intricate maneuvers of the hand ", the professor almost echoes him Les Bokey, clinical dean and foundation professor of surgery and colorectal surgery.
+“Now we have a tool that can help objectively measure the intricate maneuvers of the hand", the professor almost echoes Les Bokey, clinical dean and foundation professor of surgery and colorectal surgery.

 Friends of medical students, I turn to you.
 If you are still waiting for an answer from all those hospitals to your surgery specialty question, you might want to start looking for a pair of these gloves.
 Perhaps with their help you will be able to hone your skills until they are surgically perfect.